3 Summary of Material Accounting Policies

 Items of property, plant and equipment are measured at cost, less accumulated depreciation and accumulated impairment losses, if any.

-Cost of an item of property, plant and equipment comprises its purchase price,and any directly attributable cost of bringing the asset to working condition for its intended use.
+Cost of an item of property, plant and equipment comprises its purchase price, and any directly attributable cost of bringing the asset to working condition for its intended use.

 General and specific borrowing costs directly attributable to the construction of a qualifying asset are capitalized as part of the cost.

 If significant parts of an item of property, plant and equipment have different useful lives, then they are accounted for as separate items (major components) of property, plant and equipment.
 The cost of replacing part of an item of property, plant and equipment or major inspections performed, are recognized in the carrying amount of the item if it is probable that the future economic benefits embodied within the part will flow to the Company and its cost can be measured reliably.
-The costs of all other repairs and maintenance are recognized in the statement of profit & loss as incurred.
+The costs of all other repairs and

-Capital work-in-progress includes cost of property, plant and equipment under installation / under development as at the balance sheet date.
+Capital work-in-progress includes cost of property, plant and equipment under installation / under development as at the balance sheet date.Such costs include direct costs, attributable overheads, and borrowing costs eligible for capitalization in accordance with Ind AS 23, where applicable.
 Advances paid towards the acquisition of property, plant and equipment outstanding at each balance sheet date is classified as capital advances under other non-current assets.

 An item of property, plant and equipment is derecognized when no future economic benefit are expected to arise from the continued use of the asset or upon disposal.
-Any gain or loss on disposal of an item of property, plant and equipment is recognized in statement of profit or loss.
+Any gain or loss arising on derecognition of the asset (calculated as the difference between the net disposal proceeds and the carrying amount of the asset) is recognized in the statement of profit and loss in the period in which the asset is derecognised.

 Subsequent Expenditure

-only when it is probable that future economic benefits associated with these will flow to the company and the costs of the item can be measured reliably.
+Subsequent expenditures relating to property, plant and equipment is capitalized only when it is probable that future economic benefits associated with these will flow to the company and the costs of the item can be measured reliably.
 The cost and related accumulated depreciation are eliminated from the financial statements upon sale or retirement of the Property, Plant and Equipment and the resultant gain or losses are recognized in the statement of profit and loss.

 ii) Depreciation